SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-process-add-forge-now-requests.rst

 <add-forge-now-testing-on-staging>`, it's time to deploy the full and recurrent listing
 for that forge.

-Let's start by registering the lister for that forge as usual:
+Let's start by registering the lister for that forge as usual (use the same method as above):

 .. code::